joviyal-arun/Flask/README.md

 Flask Tutorial with Different inputs using python

 :atm:
-  simple ATM related application using Flask
+  1 - simple ATM related application using Flask

 :beginner:
-  Loan Prediction using machine learning using Flask
+  2 - Loan Prediction using machine learning using Flask

 :arrow_right:
-  Image processing Thresholding Techniquies using Flask
+  3 - Image processing Thresholding Techniquies using Flask

 :basecamp:
-  Image uploading using Flask
+  4 - Image uploading using Flask

+📚
+  5 - Object Detection & Classification

 **How to run the code that procedure avaliable in each folder and follow the procedure**